 Comfort Keepers field staffers receive approximately 100 hours of training in their first year and then about 20 hours of Continuing Education every year after that.
-Our program includes classroom, clinical, one-on-one instruction and coaching, role playing, skills testing, and case specific training.
+Our program includes classroom, clinical, one-on-one instruction, coaching, role playing, skills testing, and case specific training.

 What kinds of specialized training do your caregivers receive?

-	Comfort Keepers receive a wide variety of specialized training such as Personal Care Training, Customer Service, Alzheimer’s/Dementia, End of Life Care, Hospice, Parkinson’s, Handling Challenging Behaviors, Professional Boundaries, Hoyer lifts, and so on.
+Comfort Keepers receive a wide variety of specialized training such as Personal Care, Customer Service, Alzheimer’s/Dementia, End of Life Care, Hospice, Parkinson’s, Handling Challenging Behaviors, Professional Boundaries, Hoyer lifts, and so on.

-	Will I be responsible for explaining what I want done and how I want it done in my home?
+Will I be responsible for directing and supervising the staff in my home?

 Comfort Keepers will send a Field Supervisor/Nurse or Team Leader to your first shift so you only have to explain YOUR way once.
 The Field Supervisor/Nurse will complete detailed instructions with all your preferences spelled out for your regular Comfort Keeper.
 Our Care Coordinators will call you regularly to find out if there is anything you would like changed about how your services are rendered and you will also have periodic visits from the Field Supervisor/Nurse to make sure you are happy.
 This way you do not have to deal with the unpleasant business of training and supervising your caregiver.
 That is our job!

 We handle your feedback very discreetly so please be open and honest about your likes and dislikes.

 Are all your employees bonded, insured, drug tested, and subjected to intensive background investigations and annual rechecks?